Kasabian: 2008–2010: West Ryder Pauper Lunatic Asylum

 On 14 June 2009, West Ryder Pauper Lunatic Asylum reached No. 1 in the UK Albums Chart, spending two weeks there.
-West Ryder Pauper Lunatic Asylum was shortlisted for the 2009 Mercury Prize, and was named "Best Album" at the 2009 Q Awards.
+West Ryder Pauper Lunatic Asylum was shortlisted for the 2009 Mercury Prize and named "Best Album" at the 2009 Q Awards.
 The band won "Best Group" at the 2010 Brit Awards.
 At the 2010 Q Awards the band won the "Best Act in the World Today".

 The first three albums were released as a box-set called The Albums in 2010.

-Velociraptor!
-(2011–2012)
+2011–2012: Velociraptor!

 Kasabian started work on their fourth album, Velociraptor!, in November 2010 with Dan the Automator as producer.
 It was revealed in a number of interviews that some songs were already written.
 One track, titled "Green Fairy", which featured on the London Boulevard soundtrack, is present on the record under the name "La Fée Verte", but the album version is different from the soundtrack version.
 In June 2011, Kasabian closed the Isle of Wight Festival.
 They also headlined Rockness festival and played at Rock Werchter in July 2011.
 The band confirmed that the album would be released on 19 September 2011.

 "Switchblade Smiles", the first song to be heard from Velociraptor!, was exclusively played on UK radio on 7 June 2011 during Zane Lowe's show on BBC Radio 1.
 The title and release date of the fourth album was also confirmed on the show.
-This first single from the album was available for visitors to listen to on the Kasabian website, and was available as a download for people who pre-order the album.
+This first single from the album was available for visitors to listen to on the Kasabian website and was available as a download for people who pre-order the album.
 Two tracks from the album ("Velociraptor" and "Switchblade Smiles") were premièred throughout the four-date warm-up tour including playing at the Leeds O2 Academy before the RockNess and Isle of Wight festivals in June 2011.
 A track from the album "Days Are Forgotten" was due for radio release on 22 July 2011.
 However, it surfaced online the night before.
 The album failed to crack the Billboard Top 200 chart upon its first week of release in the United States.